elioth-coder/jx-component/readme.md

 })
 ```

-The code above will render a button that when clicked will popup an alert message saying `"Agent name: James Bond"`.
+The code above will render a button, that when clicked will popup an alert message saying `"Agent name: James Bond"`.
 [jxComponent](#jxcomponent) uses the `methods` property to contain helpful functions for your component which is accessible by calling `this.methods`.

 ### DOM Referencing